|

 started shooting dead insects on a revolving trash can….”
 “The future is

-reason you are not transparent is because particles move at high speed inside
+you are not transparent is because particles move at high speed inside your

-We are barbarians!”
-“In the beginning was the great cosmic egg.
-Inside
+are barbarians!”
+“In the beginning was the great cosmic

 end-of-summer flickfest, includes, in each entry

-mouth off - or show off or goof off - about his product, in much the way an
+explicate or mouth off - or show off or goof off - about his product, in much

-executive at a board meeting might have two minutes to make a ‘presentation’
+the way an executive at a board meeting might have two minutes to make a

-about his mad, brilliant or revolutionary new idea.
-Some director’s statements are long, some short.
+‘presentation’ about his mad, brilliant or revolutionary new idea.
+Some director’s statements are long, some

+short.
 Some are sane, some deranged.
-Some are even non-existent: those instances in
+Some are even non-existent: those

-which a creator, invited to attach a message, prefers to remain mum.
-(This
+instances in which a creator, invited to attach a message, prefers to remain

-year actor-helmer Vincent Gallo did so.
-Maybe he
+mum.
+(This year actor-helmer Vincent Gallo did so.

-remembered his crucifixion at Cannes in the year of BROWN BUNNY, 2004, when
+Maybe he remembered his crucifixion at Cannes in the year of BROWN BUNNY,

-everything he said intensified the ridicule over what he had made.
-Gallo
+2004, when everything he said intensified the ridicule over what he had made.

-How they help us peer into the conscious schemes or unconscious follies of a
+statements are.
+How they help us peer into the conscious schemes or unconscious

 artists say when they have the freedom of the literary mike - when they are